Ease of Use

 The closest equivalent to CoinCorner that comes to mind is Wirex.

-Wirex is the absolute cheapest way (1% in fees) to buy Bitcoin (BTC) with a debit card, credit card, or UK bank transfer in the UK.
-Compared to the next cheapest alternative (Coinbase), you’ll save about 3% in fees when buying Bitcoin (BTC) with a debit or credit card using Wirex.
+Wirex is a cheap way (2.5% in fees) to buy Bitcoin (BTC) with a debit card, credit card, or UK bank transfer in the UK.
+Compared to the next cheapest alternative (Coinbase), you’ll save about 1.5% in fees when buying Bitcoin (BTC) with a debit or credit card using Wirex.

 Conclusion: Cheaper UK Options Available